google/automl/efficientdet/README.md

 ## 1. About EfficientDet Models

-EfficientDets are a family of object detection models, which achieve state-of-the-art accuracy, yet being an order-of-magnitude smaller and more efficient than previous models.
+EfficientDets are a family of object detection models, which achieve state-of-the-art 52.2mAP on COCO test-dev, yet being 4x - 9x smaller and using 13x - 42x fewer FLOPs than previous detectors.
+Our models also run 2x - 4x faster on GPU, and 5x - 11x faster on CPU than other detectors.

 EfficientDets are developed based on the advanced backbone, a new BiFPN, and a new scaling technique: